Qualifications of the reinforcements of América after the defeat against Atlético de San Luis

 Alejandro Zendejas 6

 He lost a ball due to overconfidence when leaving his own field.
 Due to his fault, the rival was close to 2-0, but in the end the VAR indicated a foul in his favor in said action.
-He had little offensive input, although he did seek to help his squad in midfield.
+He had little offensive contribution, although he sought to help his squad in midfield.

 Jonathan dos Santos 5

 The contention from the LA Galaxy went unnoticed.
-He was not at the level of the demand of the game and the little weight of him as a shield caused him to come out at minute 62 and with a score 3-0 against.
+He was not at the level of the demand of the game and his little weight as a shield caused him to come out at minute 62 and with a score 3-0 against.

 Diego Valdes 5